Who was Jean Piaget?

 Piaget Vs. Vygotsky

-Jean Piaget focussed on the cognitive experiences of the child in a world connected by objects and people and the recognition of these.
+Jean Piaget focused on the cognitive experiences of the child in a world connected by objects and people and the recognition of these.

 Piaget developed his theory of (cognitive development) through a close study of children.
 He made extensive use of note-taking in order to make comparisons and the analysis of all his observations.